cmda-bt/be-course-17-18/week-2.md

 At NodeSchool, mentors help attendees work through the challenges, but you can also work through workshoppers on your own, or with friends or colleagues.

-[Nodeschool Amsterdam][nsa] is pretty active: about once per month there’s a workshop.
+[NodeSchool Amsterdam][nsa] is pretty active: about once per month there’s a workshop.
 It’s also a lot of fun.
 Need some extra help?